thunderbird/webext-docs/how-to/extensions68.rst

 We switched to a completely new overlay loader in Thunderbird 63.
 While we tried to retain parity with the old overlay loader, some things no longer work the way they used to, or at all.

-For Thunderbird itself overlays have been progressively removed.
-By version 63, there are no overlays left, so extensions can of course not overlay the removed Thunderbird overlays any more.
+Overlays in Thunderbird itself (except the calendar extensions) have been removed, so extensions can not overlay the removed Thunderbird overlays any more.
 For example, if your add-on overlaid ``mailWindowOverlay.xul``, that needs to be changed; in this example you most likely need to overlay ``messenger.xul`` now.

 ``<script>`` Tags
 """""""""""""""""